Back to List

 Future Steps

-Many of these actions can begin as early as spring 2024.
+A number of actions have already been taken in 2024 and more actions are underway.
 Protecting wildlife and ensuring accessible recreation opportunities are important community values.
 Although different uses of the park can conflict, feedback has enabled staff to identify positive, impactful and actionable solutions supported by increased resources.

 By implementing these steps, the park aims to balance wildlife protection with the recreational desires of the community, ensuring the long-term health and enjoyment of Sucker Lake for all.